antoario/starting-point-ad/README.md

-# AD Discord Channel Generator
+# Starting Point AD

 A Python tool for Attack & Defense CTF competitions.
-It connects to a remote VM via SSH, archives the target directory, downloads it locally, and automatically sets up a Discord server with a dedicated category and one channel per service.
+It connects to a remote VM via SSH, archives the target directory, downloads it locally, automatically sets up a Discord server with a dedicated category and one channel per service, and scans the archive for sensitive credentials.

 ---